How to Avoid Going to Jail under 18 U.S.C. Section 1001 for Lying to Government Agents

 Solomon L. Wisenberg is a partner and co-chair of the white collar criminal defense practice group of Nelson Mullins Riley & Scarborough, LLP.

-What do Martha Stewart and enemy combatant Ali Saleh Kahlah Al-Marri have in common?
-They were both indicted, under Title 18, United States Code, Section 1001, for lying to federal government agents.
-Ms. Stewart now stands convicted of intentionally misleading SEC and FBI officials who questioned her about insider trading.
-Mr. Al-Marri was one of several hundred immigrants who voluntarily submitted to FBI interviews in the wake of the September 11, 2001 attacks.
-He was later charged with lying, during his interview, about the timing of a previous trip to the United States.
-Here are two criminal defendants from widely divergent backgrounds.
-Yet both were ensnared by Section 1001, a perennial favorite of federal prosecutors.
+What do Martha Stewart, General Michael Flynn, and George Papadopoulos have in common?
+They were each charged, under Title 18, United States Code, Section 1001, with lying to federal government agents.
+Ms. Stewart was convicted of intentionally misleading SEC and FBI officials who questioned her about insider trading.
+Flynn pled guilty to deceiving FBI Special Agent Peter Strzok about phone calls to the Russian Ambassador.
+Papadopoulos was sentenced to 14 days for deceiving FBI Special Agents assigned to Special Counsel Robert Mueller’s Russia Gate investigation.
+Here are three criminal defendants from widely divergent backgrounds.
+Yet all of them were ensnared by Section 1001, a perennial favorite of federal prosecutors.

 Did you know that it is a crime to tell a lie to the federal government?
 Even if your lie is oral and not under oath?
 Even if you have received no warnings of any kind?
 Even if you are not trying to cheat the government out of money?
 Even if the government is not actually misled by your falsehood?
 Well it is.